What is Hepatitis?

 When Hepatitis B and C are chronic a person may not experience any symptoms for years, but by the time there are symptoms the liver may already be damaged.

 Hepatitis A will almost always go away on its own without treatment.
 Chronic hepatitis B will require monitoring and treatment to prevent it from damaging the liver.
 While not always prescribed, sometimes antiviral medications can help.

 Chronic hepatitis C will also require treatment.
-There are several FDA-approved medications for treating this condition and to prevent liver complications.
+There are several FDA-approved medications for treating this condition and preventing liver complications.
 Even though the virus isn’t gone, the best-case scenario is that the virus won’t show up in the blood six months after your treatment ends.

-Need more information on hepatitis treatment from RIverdale Gastrolenterology & Liver Disease in Bronx, NY?
+Need more information on hepatitis treatment from Riverdale Gastroenterology & Liver Diseases in Bronx, NY?
 Call (718) 543-3636 to learn more.